 In thermodynamics non-dimensional elasticities are not used although they would be useful given Eq.
 3.28.
-For example, consider an open system with a movable and diathermic6 wall in contact with a temperature reservoir.
-If the pressure of the reservoir is increased then: (1) the system is compressed by the reservoir until the pressures are equal (2) a heat flow is established between the system and the reservoir to maintain the system at constant temperature and (3) a mass flow is established between the system and the reservoir to maintain the system at constant chemical potential.
-If the non-dimensional isothermal compressibility of the system $\kappa'T = \kappa_T P > 1$ then the change in internal energy associated with the change in pressure will be positive, i.e., the change in the Legendre transform $d\phi(T, V, \mu) = d(-PV)$, while if $\kappa'T < 1$, the change in internal energy associated with the change in pressure will be negative.
+For example, consider a closed system with a movable and diathermic 6 wall in contact with a temperature reservoir.
+If the pressure of the reservoir is increased then: (1) the system is compressed by the reservoir until the pressures are equal and (2) a heat flow is established between the system and the reservoir to maintain the system at constant temperature.
+If the non-dimensional isothermal compressibility of the system $\kappa_T' = -\kappa_T P > -1$ then the change in internal energy associated with the increase in pressure will be positive, i.e., the change in the Legendre transform $d\phi(T,V,\mu) = d(-PV)$, while if $\kappa_T' < -1$, the change in internal energy associated with the increase in pressure will be negative.
 This is summarized for all thermodynamic non-dimensional elasticities in Tab.
 3.1.